 Then sign up today for our pilot program and test a new and improved traffic and navigation service.
-This pilot is part of Code the Streets, a joint effort of cities, service providers and science to stimulate driver to choose safer, cleaner route options to improve the livability of urban space.
+This pilot is part of Code the Streets, a joint effort of cities, service providers and science to stimulate drivers to choose social route options to improve the liveability of urban space.

 The Social Route

 Cities and service providers share and integrate information about school zones, congestion and environmental zones to the driver’s navigation experience.
 By adding specific information, we stimulate drivers to choose an alternative route with wider collective benefits, the “social route”.
 We run pilot programs testing the app in Amsterdam and Helsinki.